SolidStateGroup/ssg-homepage/static/pages-blog-markdown/november-release.md

 However, a couple notable improvements have been made.

-- One of our customers highlighted an issue with [toggling issues whilst filtering](https://github.com/BulletTrainHQ/bullet-train-frontend/issues/8)
+- One of our customers highlighted an issue with [toggling flags whilst filtering](https://github.com/BulletTrainHQ/bullet-train-frontend/issues/8)
 - When calling identify, characters that needed URL encoding are now supported.
 - For all the users using our core REST API, we have added cURL snippets